 It is broad and inclusive in its coverage of research areas and provides rigorous training in qualitative and quantitative research techniques.
 This course allows you to use psychological methods and theory to interpret and understand musical behaviours, sounds and ideas.
 You will be introduced to advanced issues in music psychology such as music cognition, music education, music therapy and psychological approaches to performance.
 This will be taught by a group of expert academics who have published widely, and applied this research to projects beyond academia.

 You will specialise within an area and pursue original research to be demonstrated by a written dissertation, generally including experimental or observational empirical investigation.

-You’ll learn through seminars, lab-sessions, graduate study days, and tutorials.
+You’ll learn through lectures, lab-sessions, graduate study days, and tutorials.

 Learn more about your supervisors:

 The taught programme is continuously assessed through a variety of forms such as reports and essays.
 They are usually individual assessments, even if they concern the processes and outcomes of group work.

 - 1 year full-time

 Studying here was the best decision I have ever made.
 The lecturers are experts in their field, the facilities are great, and the city has a good ambience to study.
 I gained a lot of knowledge and sharpened my critical thinking here.

 2:1 in music, psychology or a combined degree with a substantial music or psychology component.

 Degrees in other related subjects may be acceptable depending on your background.